ricardocannizzaro/ricardocannizzaro.github.io/_pages/projects.md

 <!-- Decentralised MCTS for Robot Intelligence, Surveillance, and Reconnaissance Missions -->
 <details>
-  <summary style="font-weight: bold; cursor: pointer;">Decentralised MCTS for Robot Intelligence, Surveillance, and Reconnaissance Missions</summary>
+  <summary style="font-weight: bold; cursor: pointer;">Decentralised MCTS for Robot Intelligence, Surveillance and Reconnaissance Missions</summary>
   <div id="d-mcts" markdown="1">
   Simultaneous exploration and exploitation based on mutual information and present a general solution for scout–task coordination using decentralised Monte Carlo tree search (D-MCTS).
 We evaluated the performance of our algorithms in a multi-drone surveillance scenario.